Monthly Tech-Tip from Tony Hansen SignUp

 Details

 In the glass industry, “vitrification” is the solidification of a melt into a glass rather than a crystalline structure (crystallization).
 By this definition, ceramic glazes vitrify.
 However, in traditional ceramics, use of the term "vitrification" focuses on what clay bodies do when fired to increasing density in a kiln.
 It is a process.
 Bodies do not have specific vitrification points and different ceramic industries define the term "vitrified" differently.
-As clay is fired hotter and hotter, it reaches a point where, if cooled from there, will produce ware of sufficient density and strength as to be useful for the intended purpose (it is thus said to have been "fired to maturity").
+The term "maturity" is perhaps better - the firing temperature where it produces ware of sufficient density and strength for the intended purpose could be called "mature", beyond that point where problems are introduced (e.g. warping, bloating, brittleness, color loss) could be called "over-mature".

 In some applications, vitrification is considered necessary to attain the needed strength or appearance.
-The state of being vitreous for a buff stoneware might be 1.5% porosity.
-For a hard porcelain, zero percent is considered vitreous.
-A terra cotta body may be considered vitreous at cone 1 where it has 3-5% porosity.
-However actually firing a terra cotta to vitrify can require much more attention to the process and bring more problems (e.g. warping, blistering) than a manufacturer can handle in a practical way.
-For this reason, semi-vitreous (higher porosity) is often considered sufficiently strong and durable, especially when the glaze on the ware fits well, is hard and durable.
-Many potters use poorly fitted or melted glazes on a vitreous body, producing ware that is less functional than if they had a better glaze on a less vitreous body.
+The state of being vitreous for a buff stoneware having some cruder local materials might be 1.5% porosity, or even more.
+For a hard porcelain made from 200 mesh industrial minerals, 0.5% percent might be considered vitreous.
+A terra cotta body may be considered vitreous at cone 1 where it has 3-5% porosity (because going beyond that is certain to bring issues because of material decomposition (especially blistering and bubble clouding in glazes).
+For this reason, semi-vitreous (higher porosity) is often considered sufficiently strong and durable, especially when glaze fits well and is hard and durable.
+Many potters use poorly fitted or melted glazes but believe it is OK because the body fires vitreous, however, they may well be producing ware that is less functional than if they had a better glaze on a less vitreous body.

 That being said, generally, vitrified commercial bodies have better glaze interfaces and fit.
-However, some bodies that appear vitrified (because porosity is low) are actually over-fired.
+However, some pottery clay bodies that appear vitrified (because porosity is low) are actually over-fired.
 Black burning, manganese-stained bodies are an example.
-For some bodies, the decomposition of some particles happens while the glaze is in the melt state.
-These are obvious as bubbles in transparent glazes, But opaques, although appearing smooth, can be Aero-chocolate-like inside.
-The thin glass layer hiding bubbles immediately below the surface can rupture producing tiny “sink holes” as the surface wears or experiences stress.
-Glazes that melt late are thus valuable to minimize entrained bubbles.
+For some bodies, the decomposition of some particles happens while the glaze is in the melted state - these are obvious as bubble clouding in transparent glazes (but opaque glazes, although appearing smooth, can be Aero-chocolate-like inside).
+The thin glass layer hiding bubbles immediately below the surface can rupture producing tiny “sink holes” as the surface wears or experiences stress (glazes that melt late are valuable to minimize entrained bubbles).

 When a porcelain is fired to higher and higher temperatures it densifies and shrinks.
 The porosity curve plotting this flattens toward horizontal as it falls to the zero point.
 Depending on the body formulation, this zero-porosity density can maintain over several cones as the body softens and approaches melting.
 Subsequently, as melting ensues, bubbles will develop in the matrix, as materials decompose, and the ware will actually expand in size.
-In a translucent porcelain, the body is fired to a point beyond where the porosity curve hits zero, but not so far along the curve that warping cannot be managed or ware becomes brittle.
-With stonewares containing coarser particles, the situation is different, they often cannot be fired to zero porosity without bloating, perhaps the minimum achievable porosity is 1%.
-For these, the porosity curve dwells at the minimum over a shorter period and rises more abruptly on over-firing, they are normally considered vitrified before the curve hits minimum.
-Low fire bodies have an even more volatile vitrification curve, so volatile that firing is not normally taken anywhere near the low curve point.
+In a translucent porcelain, the bodies may purposely be fired to a point beyond where the porosity curve hits zero, but not so far along the curve that warping cannot be managed or ware becomes brittle.
+With stonewares containing coarser particles (from cruder materials), the situation is different, they often cannot be fired below even 1.5% porosity without bloating, the minimum practical porosity could thus be quite high (e.g. 2-3%).
+For these, the porosity curve dwells at the minimum over a shorter period and rises more abruptly on over-firing (thus, they are properly considered vitrified before the curve hits the minimum).
+As already noted, low-fire bodies have an even more volatile vitrification curve and require tolerance of much higher density.

 It is not possible to calculate the vitrification temperature of a body from the chemistry.
 It is a matter of physics and testing.
-Using an account at insight-live.com you can manage a project, making a series of mixes, firing test bars of them at a range of temperatures and comparing their porosities and fired shrinkages.
-From the data, you will be able to create a recipe that achieves the state-of-vitrification your application needs.
+Using an account at insight-live.com you can manage a project, making a series of mixes, firing test bars at a range of temperatures and comparing their porosities and fired shrinkages.
+From the data, you will be able to create a recipe that achieves the state-of-vitrification practical for your application.

 On highly vitrified bodies (e.g. translucent porcelains) it is possible to produce a food-safe and functional surface (surfaces that will not stain and can be effectively cleaned).
 It is best to use bodies made from high-quality clays that have been wet-processed (and therefore water-washed).
 Mechanical polishing may be required.